RyuZhihao123/CHITreeProject/README.md

 ## (a) Foreword about Our Dataset Creation Algorithms.

-:hearts: Note that, apart from our CHI submission, <ins>**My Implemented Algorithm has also been used by several top-tier SIGGRAPH-level Papers</ins> to help them generate the training dataset of 3D trees.** For example:
+:hearts: Note that, apart from our CHI submission, <ins>**My implemented algorithm has also been used by several top-tier SIGGRAPH-level Papers</ins> to help them generate the training dataset of 3D trees.** For example:

 > **TreePartNet: Neural Decomposition of Point Clouds for 3D Tree Reconstruction.**